Brianxq/git-demo/README.md

 # git-demo
-a small demo try to learn git
+a small demo to learn git